LaravelDaily/laravel-invoices/README.md

 [![Latest Unstable Version](https://poser.pugx.org/laraveldaily/laravel-invoices/v/unstable)](https://packagist.org/packages/laraveldaily/laravel-invoices)
 [![License](https://poser.pugx.org/laraveldaily/laravel-invoices/license)](https://packagist.org/packages/laraveldaily/laravel-invoices)

-Missing invoices for Laravel.
+This Laravel package provides an easy to use interface to generate **Invoice PDF files** with your provided data.

-This laravel package provides an easy to use interface in order to generate Invoices with your provided data.
-The invoice can be stored, downloaded, streamed on any of the filesystems you have configured.
+Invoice file can be stored, downloaded, streamed on any of the filesystems you have configured.
 Supports different templates and locales.

-Easy to use, easy to install and extend.
 Originally package was developed on PHP 7.3.11 and Laravel 6.2, but should work on lower versions too.

 ## Features
 - Taxes - fixed or rate - for item or for invoice